CamillaPei/cse15l-lab-reports/labreport5.md

       index1 += 1;
     }
 ```
 I was incrementing `index1` when I was supposed to increment `index2`.
 This mistake results an infinite loop since the value of `index2` was never incremented and therefore would be less than `list2.size()` as long as `list2` is not empty.
+This bug was causing the `test timed out` error.
 I changed the code to:
 ```
 while(index2 < list2.size()) {
 	result.add(list2.get(index2));
       index2 += 1;
     }
 ```
+Now `index2` is being incremented as elements are added to `result`.

-Now all of my tests passed
+Now all of my tests passed!

 ![SCREENSHOT](lab5corrected.jpg)